 As the epidemic accelerated in different countries at different times, the horizontal scale in this graph is number days since ten Covid-19 deaths were reported in each country.

 This data comes from the ONS, NISRA, and NRS, so covers the whole of the UK (see data sources below).

-From week 12 (week ending 20 March 2020) until week ending , there have been approximately excess deaths, based on the average for the previous five years.
+From week 12 (week ending 20 March 2020) until week ending , there were approximately excess deaths, based on the average for the previous five years.
 In that period, the UK reported Covid-19 deaths.
-In the last three weeks for which excess deaths have been reported, the excess deaths have been about times higher than the reported Covid-19 related deaths.
-(For the week ending 5 June, there were 2067 Covid-19 related deaths, but only 780 excess deaths over the five-year average.)
+Since then, the number of deaths has been in line with the expected numbers based on previous years.

 The UK has reported deaths up to .
-Using the scaling factor above for deaths since , I infer that there have been total deaths so far.
+Using the excess deaths up to and reported Covid deaths since, I infer that there have been total deaths so far.